-Her work has appeared or is forthcoming in Catapult, Longreads, Beyond, Cleaver Magazine, PANK, Hotel Amerika, The Manifest-Station, The Review Review, Literary Orphans, The Lost Daughters, Entropy, and ASSAY: A Journal of Nonfiction Studies, among others.
+Her work has appeared or is forthcoming in the anthology, My Body, My Words; Reservoir Literary Journal; Catapult; Longreads; Beyond; Cleaver Magazine; PANK; Hotel Amerika; ROARfeminist.org; and The Manifest-Station, among others.
 She was a finalist for AWP’s WC&C Scholarship in 2015 (judged by Xu Xi), and a Scholar at Bindercon.

-Her essay, “Sin Will Find You Out,” was a Longreads Pick of the Day, and No. 3 in The Top 5 Longreads of the Week.
-It was mentioned in LitHub Daily’s roundup of The Best of The Literary Internet, and in the “What I’m Reading” section of The Ann Friedman Weekly.
+Her essay, “Sin Will Find You Out,” was selected by Longreads, and No. 3 in The Top 5 Longreads of the Week.
+It appeared in LitHub Daily’s roundup of The Best of The Literary Internet, and in the “What I’m Reading” section of The Ann Friedman Weekly.

-Megan is at work on a collection of linked essays titled, The Guild of the Infant Saviour.
-Part social history, part memoir, the collection examines motherhood, nature/nurture, shame, identity, and the transformation of New York City through her lens as an adoptee, and through stories her birthmother told her.
+Megan is at work on a hybrid memoir in essays titled, The Guild of the Infant Saviour.
+Part social history, part memoir, the collection examines motherhood, nature/nurture, shame, identity, and the transformation of New York City through her lens as an adoptee.
+It blends images from The Dollhouse, and stories her birthmother told her.

 Her essays have been featured on 51% on WAMC-FM and have been twice selected for the Bookmarks Reading Series at The Arts Center in Troy, New York.
 She served as guest editor of The Notebook: A Progressive Journal for Rural Girls and Women, and served on the editorial board of The Grassroots Women Project.

 Megan lives in Cambridge, New York on a small farm with her husband, two sons, three rescue dogs, two barn cats, and a herd of dairy cows.
 The pigs come and go.